cmoore/cmoore.github.com/_posts/2012-04-05-so-you-want-to-learn-haskell.markdown

 layout: post
 title: The not so obvious stuff.
 tagline: and the stuff that will mysteriously explode.
+description: Some gotchas when setting up a new Haskell and Cabal development environment.
+keywords: cabal, haskell, ghc, cabal install
 ---

 <legend> {{ page.title }} </legend>